spaces to speak:

 We wanted to find a way to highlight the richness and realities of people’s stories by working creatively with the recorded interviews.
 Our aim was to be able to share these with the public and other arts organisations in the city to begin and broaden the conversation.

 There were several outcomes to this project, one of which was commissioning artist, writer and archivist Lauren Craig to work creatively with the interview recordings.
 Funded by Arts Council England, Plymouth Culture and Plymouth Barbican Theatre, the commission resulted in 'On The Tip Of My Tongue': public interactive 'listening journeys' across Plymouth, and a performance by Craig at the Immersive Dome.
-More details of the the other project outcomes will follow soon.
+Watch our short film HERE to find out more about Spaces to Speak: Stage 2 and commission.